synced7x7/TaskForge/README.md

 ## Goal

-Built from scratch with minimal AI-generated code to improve coding independence, problem-solving, and full-stack development skills.
+Built from scratch to get a fresh hand practice for the interview prep.